• Messages

 Create a tunnel

 In the Claude Console sidebar, go to Manage > MCP tunnels and click New tunnel.
 Give it a name.
-Leave Set up programmatic access off; this quickstart uses manually supplied credentials.
+Leave Set up programmatic access off; this quickstart uses manual credential provisioning.

 After it's created, open the tunnel.
 Copy two values from the Connection section: